mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Experimental validation

 For the first set of experiments, we consider two model imperfections: $\sigma_p = 0.05,\,\sigma_g = 0.15$ (small uncertainty) and $\sigma_p = 0.1,\,\sigma_g = 0.3$ (large uncertainty) to build the unknown ideal dictionary $\mathbf{E}$.
 The input SNR is fixed during the experiment and takes the values $\{5,10\}\,\text{dB}$.

 We compare the performance of various configurations of {\sf mpNet}, namely the version with a fixed number of iterations $K$, with $K$ set to $6$ for the SNR of $5\,\text{dB}$ and to $8$ for the SNR of $10\,\text{dB}$ (determined by cross validation) and the versions with an adaptive stopping criterion, using criteria $\mathtt{SC_1}$ and $\mathtt{SC_2}$ described in section~\ref{ssec:stopping_criterion}.
-In addition, the proposed method is compared to the least squares estimator and to the OMP algorithm using the stopping criterion $\mathtt{SC_2}$, with either the imperfect nominal dictionary $\tilde{\mathbf{E}}$ or the unknown ideal dictionary $\mathbf{E}$.
-Finally, in order to show the interest of the imperfect model initialization, we compare the proposed method to {\sf mpNet} using the well-known Xavier initialization \cite{Glorot2010}.
+In addition, the proposed method is compared to the LS estimator and to the OMP algorithm using the stopping criterion $\mathtt{SC_2}$, with either the imperfect nominal dictionary $\tilde{\mathbf{E}}$ or the unknown ideal dictionary $\mathbf{E}$.
+Finally, in order to demonstrate the advantages of using the imperfect model initialization, we compare it to using the well-known Xavier random initialization \cite{Glorot2010} which assumes no prior knowledge.
+This baseline corresponds to a classical online dictionary learning method \cite{Mairal2010}.

+Note that a quantitative comparison with the MMSE estimator is absent from our experiments as it is not directly possible.
+Ideally, MMSE requires exact knowledge of the channel correlation matrix to apply.
+In the absence of that knowledge, an estimation procedure should be conducted which requires a very large number of time coherent samples to be satisfying.
+On the other hand, our method does not require prior information on the channel statistics since the prior information is entirely based on physics, which is an advantage compared to MMSE.